Class 3 Image: AI generated

-Quick Tips — Just Know This and You Can Command AI
+Quick Tip — Know This and You Can Command It

-To the agent: “Create a Hurl test” AI writes a contract verifying the feature works correctly.
-Plain text that anyone can read even without knowing code.
+Tell the agent: “Create a Hurl test” AI writes a contract that verifies the feature works correctly.
+It is plain text that anyone can read, even without knowing code.

-To the agent: “Add this feature.
-But existing Hurl tests must pass” This one phrase prevents drift.
+Tell the agent: “Add this feature.
+But existing Hurl tests must pass” This single command prevents drift.
 If AI breaks existing features while adding new ones, Hurl tells you in red text.

-Feature complete → “Create Hurl test” → Verify pass → “Commit” → Next feature → “Existing Hurl must pass” → Problem?
-“Revert”
+Feature complete → “Create Hurl test” → Confirm pass → “Commit” → Next feature → “Existing Hurl must pass” → If problems arise “Revert”

 This is a ratchet.
-A cogwheel that only goes forward and never back.
-Whether 5 or 50 features, existing ones don’t break.
+A gear that only moves forward and never backward.
+Whether you have 5 or 50 features, existing ones do not break.

 Why does this work?

-We learned in Class 2.
+You learned in Class 2.
 Give AI opinions and it flatters; give facts and it fixes.
-What Hurl returns isn’t an opinion — it’s a fact. “test failed: status 401, expected 200” — there’s nothing to flatter about.
+What Hurl returns is not an opinion — it is a fact. “test failed: status 401, expected 200” — there is nothing to flatter about.

-Create one Hurl test for the todo app from Class 2.
-Takes 3 minutes.
+Create one Hurl test for the to-do app from the Class 2 exercise.
+It takes 3 minutes.

-To the agent: “Write a Hurl test to verify that the current todo add feature works correctly”
+Tell the agent: “Write a Hurl test that verifies the current task-add feature works correctly”

 AI creates a .hurl file.

-If it passes, green.
+Green if it passes.
 Now intentionally break it.

-To the agent: “Change id to todo_id in the todo add API response”
+Tell the agent: “Change id to todo_id in the task-add API response”

 Green again.
-This is the essence of ratcheting.
+This is the core of the ratchet.

-In Class 2 we saw the problems.
-Logic drift, context evaporation, sycophancy bias.
-Past 5 features, existing ones break, and AI falsely declares “it works.”
+In Class 2, we saw the problems.
+Logic drift, context evaporation, sycophancy.
+Beyond 5 features, existing ones break and AI falsely declares “it works fine.”

-This class teaches three tools that prevent these problems.
+In this class, you learn three tools to prevent these problems.
 All have been used by software engineers for decades.
-You don’t need to read code.
+You do not need to know how to read code.
 AI writes and AI runs.
-You just check “did it pass?”
+You only check “Did it pass?”

 Hurl — Declare API Contracts in Plain Text